publiqnet/documentation/main.md

 1. the _Channel node rpc endpoint_ is used, again by channel back-end, to upload files to _Channel node storage_ or to report statistics.
 1. the _Channel node storage endpoints_ to serve files over http or https protocol.
 1. and the _Storage Order Token Generator endpoint_.
 This is a small utility, that is responsible for creating authorization tokens for storage nodes.

+The next core component of _Channel layer_ is the **State DB**. [new-blockchain-state](https://github.com/publiqnet/new-blockchain-state "new-blockchain-state") is the repository responsible for this.
+The [readme](https://github.com/publiqnet/new-blockchain-state/blob/master/README.md "new-blockchain-state") describes how to setup and configure this component.
+In particular, it also covers the endpoints from above list.